inalogy/adaptive-ssh-connector/README.md

 10. [Special Thanks](#special-thanks)
 # Introduction
   ### ssh-connector
-  Standalone Adaptive SSH Connector for midPoint IDM customised for Microsoft Exchange or any other shell like system.
+Standalone Adaptive SSH Connector for midPoint IDM, capable of managing any system or server that supports SSH and scripting, including customizations for Microsoft Exchange and other shell-based environments.

 version 1.2.0
 # Capabilities and Features